Doris Duke: Personal life

-Duke married twice, the first time in 1935 to James H. R. Cromwell, the son of Eva Stotesbury and stepson of wealthy financier Edward T. Stotesbury.
+Duke married twice; the first time in 1935 to James H. R. Cromwell, the son of Eva Stotesbury and stepson of wealthy financier Edward T. Stotesbury.
 Cromwell was a New Deal advocate like his wife; Duke used her fortune to finance his political career.
-In 1940 he served several months as U.S. Ambassador to Canada and ran unsuccessfully for the U.S. Senate.
-The couple had a daughter, Arden, who was born prematurely on July 11, 1940, in Honolulu and died on the following day.
+In 1940, he served several months as U.S. Ambassador to Canada and ran unsuccessfully for the U.S. Senate.
+The couple had a daughter, Arden, who was born prematurely in Honolulu on July 11, 1940, and died the following day.
 They divorced in 1943.
-In 1988 Duke adopted 32-year-old Chandi Heffner in Hawaii.
+In 1988, Duke adopted 32-year-old Chandi Heffner in Hawaii.

 On September 1, 1947, while in Paris, Duke became the third wife of Porfirio Rubirosa, a diplomat from the Dominican Republic.
-She reportedly paid his second wife, actress Danielle Darrieux, $1 million to agree to an uncontested divorce.
+She paid his second wife, actress Danielle Darrieux, $1 million to agree to an uncontested divorce.
 Because of her great wealth, Duke's marriage to Rubirosa attracted the attention of the U.S. State Department, which cautioned her against using her money to promote a political agenda.

-Further, there was concern that in the event of her death, a foreign government could gain too much leverage.
+Furthermore, there was concern that in the event of her death, a foreign government could gain too much leverage.
 Therefore, Rubirosa had to sign a pre-nuptial agreement.
-During the marriage though, she gave Rubirosa several million dollars in gifts, including a stable of polo ponies, sports cars, a converted B-25 bomber, and, in the divorce settlement, a 17th-century house in Paris.
-Duke and Rubirosa divorced a little over a year after they were married, in October of 1948, and Duke never married again.
+Nonetheless, during the marriage, she gave Rubirosa several million dollars in gifts, including a stable of polo ponies, sports cars, a converted B-25 bomber, and, in the divorce settlement, a 17th-century house in Paris.
+In October 1948, Duke and Rubirosa divorced a little over a year after they were married, and Duke never married again.

+In 1965, Duke took in Walker Inman Jr., the 13-year-old orphan son of her half-brother.
+She lacked parenting skills, spoiling him and sending him to boarding school.

-She reportedly had numerous love affairs, with, among others, surfing pioneer Duke Kahanamoku, film actor Errol Flynn, British politician Alec Cunningham-Reid, U.S. Army General George S. Patton, jazz pianist Joe Castro and U.S. writer Louis Bromfield.
+Duke had numerous love affairs, with, among others, surfing pioneer Duke Kahanamoku, film actor Errol Flynn, British politician Alec Cunningham-Reid, U.S. Army General George S. Patton, jazz pianist Joe Castro, Naval fighter pilot James W. Robb and U.S. writer Louis Bromfield.

-Duke posted a bail of $5,000,000 for her friend, former Philippine First Lady Imelda Marcos after the latter was arrested for racketeering.
+Duke posted bail of $5,000,000 for her friend, former Philippine First Lady Imelda Marcos, after the latter was arrested in 1988 for racketeering.